 A Crossing of the Texas & Pacific Railway and the St. Louis Southwestern Railroad

-Railroad Commission records indicate that an electric interlocker, numbered 137, was established at Big Sandy in 1928.
-This late date is somewhat surprising; the laws regulating interlockers were passed at the turn of the century and most major rail crossings had been upgraded to meet the interlocking requirements within a few years thereafter.
-It is apparent that extensive traffic on both lines was common for the entire history of this crossing.
-Since a union depot was built at the crossing, it is likely that interlocker controls were remoted there in lieu of a manned tower.
-Today, both lines are operated by Union Pacific which sends dozens of trains daily across the diamond at Big Sandy.
+Railroad Commission of Texas (RCT) records indicate that an electric interlocker, Tower 137, was established at Big Sandy in 1928.
+Since a union depot had long existed at the crossing, it is likely that interlocker controls were remoted there in lieu of a manned tower.
+Today, both lines are operated by Union Pacific and continue to see significant traffic.

 Looking south toward the interlocker cabinet, the crossing diamond at Big Sandy is almost invisible due to the acute angle at which the two lines cross.
 This is due to the Tyler Tap being a narrow gauge line when originally constructed; freight was offloaded between rail cars on parallel tracks since the cars could not be interchanged.
 (Jim King photo)